hassaan4584/Swiftjective-C/_posts/2017-09-13-iPhone-X-Dealing-with-Home-Indicator.md

 In "[Designing for iPhone X][2]", long tenured Apple design guru Mike Stern lays down some ground rules.
 All things being equal, before you utilize the new functions below it's incumbent that you pump the brakes first to see if your use case fits the bill.

 * Try to avoid interactive controls near the home indicator, especially those driven via gesture recognizers.
 * Don't hide the indicator, add any adornments around it or generally attempt to change its appearance.
-Same goes for the camera bezel that's planted at the top of iPhone X.
+Same goes for the camera bezel that's planted at the top of iPhone X, iPhone XS, etc.
 * Typically you don't want to hide the home indicator unless you've got a passive viewing experience (i.e. videos, photo slideshow, etc.).

 **TL;DR** — Apple says leave the poor indicator alone.
 Most of the time.